Seven Mile Bridge is featured in some of Hollywood’s blockbusters

 Located in Florida, the Seven Mile Bridge is an iconic bridge in the Florida Keys.
-This 7 miles long and 65 feet high bridge links Knight’s Key to Little Duck Key and has been featured in several films and television series.
+This 7 miles long and 65 feet high bridge links Knight’s Key to Little Duck Key and has been featured in countless films and television series.

-The bridge links Knight's Key (in the Middle Keys) and Little Duck Key (Lower Keys) and it’s part of the scenic Overseas Highway.
+The bridge links Knight's Key (in the Middle Keys) and Little Duck Key (Lower Keys).
+It's part of the scenic Overseas Highway.
 It’s a 2-lane bridge causeway -one lane each way- .
 Stretching out into the open sea, it’s one of the longest bridges in the world.
 For good reason too, it makes a spectacular landmark as it stretches out over the blue sea below.

 The current road bridge was constructed from 1978 to 1982.
 It’s certainly breathtaking and it has a fearsome reputation.The bridge itself doesn’t seem that scary.
 But its position in the Florida Keys makes it a prime target for the region’s many hurricanes.
 In fact, the current bridge is the second iteration.
 The newer bridge scrapped the swing span concept of the original in lieu of a sturdier 65-foot-high arch to allow boats to pass by.
 While it may be sturdier, we still wouldn’t want to be on it during a storm.
 It’s one of the most spectacular bridges in the world.

 It’s quite a famous bridge having appeared in a lot of movies, with a starring role in action thrillers like Licence to Kill, True Lies, The Haunted Mansion, 2 Fast 2 Furious, Mission Impossible III, I Am Number Four and Leverage.
 The Florida Keys’ Seven Mile Bridge looks as impressive on film as it does in real life.